albertattard/unique-code-serverless/micronaut-graalvm-java11/README.md

    Error: Image build request failed with exit status 137
    ```

-   Exit status 137 indicates an out of memory error, even though the nothing is mentioned in the error description.
+   Exit status 137 indicates an out of memory error, even though nothing is mentioned in the error description.

-   Create the native image
+   Create the native image using docker

    ```console
    $ docker build . -f builder/Dockerfile -t micronaut-graalvm-java11-builder